Linked Entity Recognition (LER) Explainer

-Linked Entity Recognition (LER) is one method Schema App uses for their Entity Linking service.
-This document describes the Linked Entity Recognition feature offered by Schema App, what it is, what it does, and how Schema App implements it.
-It provides content considerations and best practices, and notes current limitations and future enhancements for this feature.
+Omni Linked Entity Recognition (LER) is one method Schema App uses for their Entity Linking service.
+This document describes the Omni LER feature offered by Schema App, what it is, what it does, and how Schema App implements it.
+It provides content considerations, and notes current limitations and future enhancements for this feature.

 TABLE OF CONTENTS